Saddle Island, Newfoundland and Labrador

-Saddle Island is a settlement in Newfoundland and Labrador.
+Saddle Island is a small island containing an abandoned settlement in Newfoundland and Labrador.

 Saddle Island is part of the Red Bay UNESCO site, a 16th-century Basque whaling station.
 On the island are the locations of a number of former tryworks sites and of cooperages.
 In two places, there are broken ceramic roofing tiles indicating the locations of Basque buildings.
 There is also a cemetery from which samples of clothing were obtained so that reconstructions can be displayed in the museum on the mainland.